Speculative Decoding with a Speculative Vocabulary: Experimental Setup

 \item \textbf{VocabTrim} \citep{goel-etal-2025-vocabtrim}.
 Similarly, we also perform post-training vocabulary pruning with VocabTrim.
 Following the original work, we compute the token frequencies with target model data.
 Therefore, this uses the same synthetic dataset used to train all of our draft models. \end{itemize}

 We emphasize that both FR-Spec and VocabTrim build upon EAGLE-2 \citep{li-etal-2024-eagle}, rather than EAGLE-3.
-For a fair comparison, we construct stronger baselines by re-implementing both methods with EAGLE-3.
+For a fair comparison, we build stronger baselines by re-implementing both methods with EAGLE-3.
+Namely, we apply each pruning method once to a full-vocabulary EAGLE-3 draft model.
 Following \citet{zhao-etal-2025-fr} and \citet{li-etal-2025-eagle3}, we use a draft model vocabulary size of 32K.

 \paragraph{Models.}

 To examine how each approach generalizes, we experiment with four open-source LMs from two separate model families.
 We employ Qwen3 \citep{yang-etal-2025-qwen3} in 4B and 8B sizes, and OLMo 2 \citep{walsh-etal-2025-2-olmo} in 1B and 7B sizes.
 We select these model families as they represent state-of-the-art performance at the time of writing, relative to their size and respective open-source categories (open-weights and fully-open).